Skip to main content

 Notification of application outcomes

-You will be advised of the outcome of your application in writing, following a decision by the delegate.
-If you are successful, you will also be advised about any specific conditions attached to the grant.
+We will advise you of the outcome of your application in writing.
+If you are successful, we will advise you of any specific conditions attached to the grant.

-You can submit a new application in any future grant round.
-You should include new or more information to address any weaknesses that may have prevented your previous application from being successful
+You can submit a new application for the same grant (or a similar grant) in any future grant opportunities under the program.
+You should include new or more information to address any weaknesses that may have prevented your previous application from being successful.

 Back to top